 Horizon 2020’s successor, Horizon Europe is the EU’s framework programme for research and innovation for the period 2021-2027.
 Its overall objective is to achieve significant scientific, technological, economic and social impact from the EU’s investment in R&I, thereby strengthening its scientific and technological capacities and promoting the competitiveness of Member States.

-In Cluster 4 of this programme, ‘the most competitive of all’, according to Idareta, the proposals funded that contain Zabala’s signature represent 4.2% of all those selected in this call.
-“This is a very noteworthy fact,” says Zabala’s head of European projects, adding that Zabala has obtained 1% of the programme’s total budget.
+In Cluster 4 of this programme, ‘the most competitive of all’, according to Idareta, the proposals funded that contain Zabala Innovation’s signature represent 4.2% of all those selected in this call.
+“This is a very noteworthy fact,” says Zabala Innovation’s International Project Manager, adding that Zabala Innovation has obtained 1% of the programme’s total budget.

 “The European Commission has introduced significant changes in Horizon Europe, in comparison with Horizon 2020, particularly in the way the impact of proposals, in both society and in industry, is measured,” says Idareta.
 “The results of these first calls prove our ability to adapt to these new requirements and demonstrate that we have the capacity to adapt in the best possible way,” he concludes.